HOW FENCE RULES WORK IN SOUTH CAROLINA

 USING THIS INFORMATION

-This page provides general orientation on how residential fence rules are commonly structured and applied in South Carolina, based on publicly available materials reviewed as of February 2026.
+This page provides general orientation on how residential fence rules are commonly structured and applied in South Carolina.

-It is not legal advice and does not replace official ordinances, permits, surveys, or professional guidance.
+It is not legal advice and does not replace official ordinances, permits, surveys, coastal approvals, utility-location requirements, professional guidance, or private restrictions.

 For legal advice or legal interpretation, consult a licensed attorney.